kbordon/js-week1-codereview-space-age/README.md

 $ bower install
 ```
 #### Testing
-* In, order to run tests:
-  * You **must** first modify `age.js`.
-    * From the top level folder of the repository, enter the `js` folder and open the `age.js` file with Atom, or your preferred text editor.
-    * On *line 65* which should look like the following:
-    ```javascript
-    let currentTimeInMilliseconds = Date.now(); // comment this out for testing
-    ```
-    Either comment out the line by clicking it, then pressing <kbd>Ctrl</kbd> + <kbd>/</kbd> or <kbd>command</kbd> + <kbd>/</kbd>.
-Or if you prefer, just delete the line, making sure to put it back for actual production.
-    * On *line 64*:
-    ```javascript
-    // let currentTimeInMilliseconds = 1510951570847; // comment this out for production
-    ```
-    Comment in the line the same way you just commented out the previous line, or just delete the the slashes in beginning of the line.
-Remember that this is just for testing purposes, and make sure to undo your changes for production.

-  * Now, with `age.js` properly set up, in terminal, return to the top level of the project folder.
-Then, run this command: `$ npm test`
+* In order to run tests, from the top level of the project folder, run this command in terminal: `$ npm test`

 ### Running/Production
 * To build project, enter the following (see notes above if you changed `age.js` to run tests):